w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data platform

-Companies are collecting tons of data to enable advanced analytics
+Companies are collecting tons of data to enable advanced analytics.

 - Raw data is difficult to obtain, interpret, and maintain
 - Data is more and more heterogeneous